-Before the distribution of papers for Board and Committee meetings, the Conflicts Officer will review the relevant agenda, and consider whether, having regard to the matters disclosed in the Conflicts Registers, a Director or Responsible Person may have a Conflict in relation to a particular item of business.
+Before the distribution of papers for Board and Committee meetings, the Conflicts Officer will review the relevant agenda, and consider whether, having regard to the matters disclosed in the Conflicts Registers, a Director or Responsible Person and/or an Accountable Person may have a Conflict in relation to a particular item of business.

-In the case of a Responsible Person other than a Director, the Conflicts Officer will contact the relevant Responsible Person and seek clarification of the interest or duty.
-If, following clarification, the Responsible Person is identified as having a Conflict, the relevant item of business will be withheld from the person's Board or Committee papers and the Board or Committee will be advised of the Conflict.
+In the case of a Responsible Person and/or an Accountable Person other than a Director, the Conflicts Officer will contact the relevant person and seek clarification of the interest or duty.
+If, following clarification, the person is identified as having a Conflict, the relevant item of business will be withheld from the person's Board or Committee papers and the Board or Committee will be advised of the Conflict.
 Any actions taken in relation to the management of the Conflict, such as the conflicted person being absent from all or part of a meeting, will be recorded in the minutes of the relevant meeting.